jecki/DHParser/documentation_src/manuals/transform.rst

     ...                             [replace_by_single_child] }

-Note, that the transformation table is an ordinary Python-dictionary, only that a string-key that contains a comma-separated list of tag_names will be interpreted as so many different keys that are mapped onto the same sequence of transformations.
+Note, that the transformation table is an ordinary Python-dictionary, only that a string-key that contains a comma-separated list of node-names will be interpreted as so many different keys that are mapped onto the same sequence of transformations.